oracle-livelabs/spatial-graph/spatial/workshops/intro-to-spatial/introduction/introduction.md

 ### Workshop Overview

-In this workshop you will create and configure spatial data and perform some basic spatial queries.
-The scenario involves STORES, WAREHOUSES, SALES\_REGIONS, and TORNADO\_PATHS.
-You will create and configure these spatial tables, and then perform spatial queries to explore their relationships based on proximity and containment.
+In this workshop you will create, configure, and analyze spatial data.
+You will create and configure spatial tables for STORES, WAREHOUSES, REGIONS, and TORNADO\_PATHS from common formats, and then perform spatial queries to explore their relationships based on proximity and containment.
+You finally transform results using native JSON support in ADB, for developer integration.

+The ability to relate information based on location, such as relating data based on spatial proximity and containment, is extremely valuable in myriad scenarios.
+There is no pre-existing key that relates store locations to a warehouse.
+But Spatial enables such a relationship to be determined based on proximity.
+Similarly, there is no pre-existing relationship between store locations and regions, for example tax regions.
+But Spatial enables their relationship to be determined based on containment.
+Going further, Spatial enables location-based analytics such as summarizing information based on proximity; for example loss due to tornadoes within a distance from a location.
+Instead of performing these analyses in a separate system, you may leverage the built-in spatial features of ADB.

+You will gain experience with all of the aforementioned capabilities in this workshop.

 ### Prerequisites